Stephenjoel2k/MusicHabits-API/README.md

 2. Fetches and updates the user's recently played catalogue when user logins in.
 3. User can view their top artists/tracks
 4. A drop down menu to choose the top artists/tracks/recent dynamically. (long_term/short_term)
-5. A cron job that updates the db every 2 hours -> (yet to be developed on production env)
+5. A cron job that updates the db every 2 hours

-# Important DB structural change

-1. Have a tracks collection with all unique track's metadeta in it.
-2. Whenever a user listens to a song, store only the track_id and played_at.
-3. Or something along its lines to decrease the space consumption.

-## Upcoming

-1. Make the top artists/tracks more visually appealing ~2.
-Create a prettier dashboard~
-3. Add Data Visualization/Charts on Demand.
-4. Add the feature to create groups.
-5. A specific song over time graph.
-So that a user can see the number of times the user listened to the song/genre overtime.
-6. Your top artists with features like "new entry" and arrows to show the change in rankings of your artists like marbula's.

 ## Feature Ideas